Thoughts

 As the Team Success Coordinator at Tamman, part of my job is fostering and helping create a positive work culture.
 This is as fun as it sounds.
 Now though I face a novel challenge since, like many people who work in an office environment, COVID-19 has forced us to work from home.

 In the beginning, I was really stumped on how to keep us connected.
 On a normal day in the office, I’m walking around and organically chatting with my co-workers.
-It was so easy to come up with ideas, troubleshoot issues, or just randomly grab a coffee down from down the street.
+It was so easy to come up with ideas, troubleshoot issues, or just randomly grab a coffee from down the street.
 Now, our current form of communication is mostly Slack and sometimes video chats.
 I miss my colleagues and friends.

 Jessica, one of our developers who is experienced with remote work, suggested creating a virtual lunch table.
 I thought, “Great!
-Let’s do that!”.
+Let’s do that!”
 I jumped on that idea and scheduled one session each day for the whole workweek.
 The first session was great with 11 people attending and we had a blast!
 Some people were able to converse with each other for the first time in what felt like ages.
-However, this initial enthusiasm dissipated quickly, and by Thursday or Friday, I found myself eating alone on camera most of the sessions.
+However, this initial enthusiasm dissipated quickly, and by Thursday and Friday, I found myself eating alone on camera most of the sessions.
 I felt totally defeated in less than a week.

 Most people were spending their lunch breaks with their families or taking a legitimate break from sitting in front of their computer, which I understood completely.
 Why would you want to sit in front of the computer screen during your break after being glued to it for eight-plus hours?
 Sounds very unappealing when it’s not for leisure, right?
 However, that was my goal.
 To make the unappealing appealing.
 I redoubled my efforts and got back to work.
 I would create a positive virtual community to rival my in-person one and no amount of social or physical distance would deter me.